Winter Store Hours: Mon-Fri 10-5 (MST), Sat 10-4 , Closed Sun. | 40 S Main St., Payson, UT 84651

 Greenspeed GT5 Review

-It's been a common misconception of mine to believe that having smaller wheels on a recumbent trike meant you'd have a less comfortable ride.
-As though since you were closer to the ground and had less frame and wheel mass between you and the pavement that you'd be forced to feel every bump in the road.
+It's been a common misconception of mine to believe that having smaller wheels on a recumbent trike means you'd have a less comfortable ride.
+As if being closer to the ground and having less frame and wheel mass between you and the pavement would make you feel every bump in the road.
 The Greenspeed trike proves that theory wrong.
 My first ride on the Greenspeed GT5 was as comfortable as any 20" wheeled touring bike I had ridden, even though the GT5 has all around 16" wheels.
 The seat, with it's built in lumbar support, contoured my back comfortably, and the mesh seat added to that comfort.
 I thought the trike would be heavy, because I had always believed that any folding Trike would be 10 pounds heavier than a non-folding trike of a similar class.
 But the GT5 still felt light, weighing in at only 37.5 pounds.

 And folding the GT5 is a breeze.
 Everything is quick release, meaning that when you're on the go, transporting your trike won't slow you down.